4303 Diamond Head Rd

 Da Spot: Lunch plates inspired by Egyptian, Thai, Mediterranean cuisines.

 Hawaii’s Best Ever Brittle: line of gourmet baked nuts and nougats.
-Macadamia, almonds, walnuts, pecans with locally-sourced seasonings like honey, Maui Cane sugar, Naked Cow Dairy, Kona coffee, Hawaiian sea salts.
+Macadamia, almonds, walnuts, pecans – she baked them up and toffees each batch fresh, her nougats too, with locally-sourced seasonings like honey, Maui Cane sugar, Naked Cow Dairy, Kona coffee, Hawaiian sea salts.

 HSN Farm: owned and operated by the Vixaysack family brings an exciting variety of seasonal fruit, vegetables, herbs and specialty asian greens.
 Everything from watermelon to bitter melon!